 Be safe, enjoy the fireworks, and have a HAPPY INDEPENDENCE DAY!

 Question: What is the greatest memory you have about fireworks and the Fourth of July?
-Please share in the comment section below.
+You can leave a comment by clicking here.